lichbalab/cmconnect/README.md

-# KeyStoreConnect
+# Certificate Manager Connect (CMC)

 ## Introduction
-Welcome to KeyStoreConnect!
-This project provides a robust solution for managing and accessing certificates.
-It's designed to simplify security management for applications, offering easy integration and high security standards.
+This project provides a robust solution for managing and accessing certificates by application requred them for SSL connections, encryption, authentication.
+It's designed to offer easy integration and high security standards.

 ## Requirements
 - Java JDK 21 or higher